QualityMinds/cistgcn/README.md

 The files are:

 ```
-bin/train.py  # For training
+bin/train.py  # For model training
-bin/evaluate.py  # Perform a more sophisticated evaluation table
+bin/evaluate.py  # Perform a more sophisticated evaluation excel tables
-bin/predict.py  # Predict motion on a set of input indexes.
+bin/predict.py  # Predict motion on a set of input (by index).
 Also useful for interpretability
 bin/data-analysis.py # [ongoing] A module to analyze the dataset and model outputs in a modular way like a tool.
 ```

 ## How to run
+To evaluate:

+`python3 -m human_motion_prediction.evaluate human_motion_prediction/config/CISTGCN/eval_h36m.yaml`

+To train:

+`python3 -m human_motion_prediction.train human_motion_prediction/config/CISTGCN/train_h36m.yaml`

+To predict (on H36M):

+`python3 -m human_motion_prediction.predict human_motion_prediction/config/CISTGCN/predict.yaml`

+Please: Note that path to the respective datasets and weights must be adapted.

+Most important sections in general_config:
+`load_model_path` and `data_dir`

+The architecture changes depending on the number of joints.
+Then, we created evaluation YAML files for each dataset (AMASS and H36M).

+## More details

 All main files depend on a yaml file configuration.
 Check all of them independently to obtain detailed functionalities.